apaquette/Concurrent-Development-Labs/README.md

 2. [Technologies Used](#technologies-used)

 ## Introduction
-These labs were completed as part of my Concurrent Development module at South East Technological University.
+These labs were completed as part of my Concurrent Development module while studying at South East Technological University.
 They demonstrate various concurrent programming techniques in C++.
 Below are the labs completed for this module:

 1. Semaphores
 2. Barriers